All Issue Trackers

 Eighth Circuit, No. 20-1538

-3.12.20 – Plaintiffs appealed the U.S. District Court’s decision to dismiss the case before the U.S. Court of Appeals for the Eighth Circuit.
+- Plaintiffs filed a motion to appeal the federal district court’s decision to dismiss the case in the U.S. Court of Appeals for the Eighth Circuit Court (3.12.20)

 8.9.21 – The Eighth Circuit Court issued an opinion reversing the district court’s judgment and remanding the case for further proceedings.
-The court recognized that plaintiffs have standing to sue under Article III and upheld their constitution rights to freedom of speech.
+The circuit court recognized that plaintiffs have standing to sue under Article III and upheld their constitution rights to freedom of speech.
 It concluded that plaintiffs’ planned investigations in certain facilities and their use of information for advocacy are protected activities.
 Additionally, the court determined that plaintiffs face a credible threat of enforcement, pointing out that a specific threat is not necessary to establish a reasonable fear of enforcement.

-9.22.21 – The Eighth Circuit Court issued mandate.
+- The Eighth Circuit Court issued mandate (9.22.21)

-3.31.23 – The U.S. District Court granted Defendant Peco Foods, Inc.’s motion to dismiss.
-Although the court affirmed plaintiffs’ standing to pursue the claim, it recognized that defendant, being a private party, cannot be held liable based on a preemptive constitutional claim.
-In addition, the court determined that defendants did not make any attempts to enforce the statute in question.
+3.31.23 – The federal district court issued a judgment dismissing the complaint without prejudice.
+The district court granted defendant Peco Foods, Inc.’s motion to dismiss.
+Although the court affirmed plaintiffs’ standing to purshe the claim, it recognized that defendant, being a private party, cannot be held liable based on a preemptive constitutional claim.
+Additionally, the court determined that defendants did not make any attempts to enforce the statute in question.
 As a result, plaintiffs were unable to establish a valid claim.
-The court dismissed the case without prejudice.

 Iowa

 USDC S.D.
-Iowa, No. 4:21-cv-231 [Case open]
+Iowa, No. 4:21-cv-231

-Eighth Circuit, No. 22-3464 [Case closed]
+Eighth Circuit, No. 22-3464

-10.25.22 – The U.S. District Court entered judgment in favor of Plaintiffs Animal Legal Defense Fund, et al.
+10.25.22 – The federal district court entered judgment in favor of plaintiffs.

-1.8.24 – The Eighth Circuit Court affirmed in part the district court’s denial of the State’s motion to dismiss and reversed the district court’s grant of summary judgment to the plaintiffs.
-In its standing analysis, the court considered the statute’s “Place” and “Use” provisions separately.
-The court concluded that the plaintiffs had standing to challenge the provision that prohibited knowingly using recording devices while trespassing but not the provisions that prohibited placing these devices on trespassed property.
+1.8.24 – The Eighth Circuit Court issued a decision partially affirming and partially reversing the district court’s rulings, upholding the denial of the state’s motion to dismiss but overturning the grant of summary judgment for the plaintiffs.
+In its analysis, the court addressed the statute’s “Place” and “Use” provisions separately.
+It founds that plaintiffs had standing to challenge the prohibition on using recording devices while trespassing but not the prohibition on placing such devices on trespassed property.
 The court determined that “[b]ecause the Act’s restrictions on the use of a camera only apply to situations when there has first been an unlawful trespass, the Act does not burden substantially more speech than is necessary to further the State’s legitimate interests.”
-Additionally, the plaintiffs argued that the statute was “unconstitutionally overbroad,” but the court disagreed and held that the statute was narrowly tailored to serve the “State’s interest in stymieing surveillance-trespass.”
-The court noted, “Indeed, our court has upheld government restrictions on videotaping even when the public has a general right to access the venue or event to be recorded … so it follows that the State’s interests in preventing recording are even stronger when the public has no right to access the venue in the first place.”
-The court further stated, “Without a doubt, trespassing is a legally cognizable injury because it harms the privacy and property interests of property owners and other lawfully present persons.
-Trespassers exacerbate that harm when they use a camera while committing their crime.
-The Act is tailored to target that harm and redress that evil.”
-The Eighth Circuit Court remanded the case to the district court for further proceedings.
+Additionally, the plaintiffs’ claim that the statute was “unconstitutionally overbroad” was rejected, with the court holding that it was narrowly tailored to protect the state’s interest in preventing surveillance trespass.
+The court emphasized that trespassing is a “legally cognizable injury” that harms privacy and property rights, further aggravated when cameras are used during the trespass.
+It concluded that the Act appropriately addresses this harm.
+The case was remanded to the district court for further proceedings.

-1.29.24 – The Eighth Circuit Court issued mandate.
+- The Eighth Circuit Court issued mandate (1.29.24)

 Animal Legal Defense Fund, et al. v.
 Reynolds, et al. [Case closed]